-This Turbant X7 review is an in depth-look at the X7 — a light weight electric scooter with a removable lithium ion battery pack.
+This Turbant X7 review is an in-depth look at the X7 — a lightweight electric scooter with a removable lithium-ion battery pack.
 The scooter is compact and budget-priced.

 The scooter is sturdy and has some of the features we really like: three independent braking mechanisms, flat-resistant tubeless pneumatic tires, and a removable battery pack.

 The 3.3 lb (1.5 kg) 230 Wh battery will give you around 9 miles of real-world range in the fastest sport mode setting.

 - To keep it simple, check out our Editor’s pick of best electric scooters.

 - Less expensive: The Gotrax GXL Commuter V2 has about the same range but is slower and slightly less build quality

 - Other: The Levy electric scooter is essentially identical to this scooter, more expensive, but is US-based